Biography: Austen Pinkerton

 After leaving Goldsmiths he returned to architecture in order to earn a living.
-He subsequently worked for about 30 years part-time in a variety of Architectural- related fields, whilst continuing to Paint, Draw, and make Sculptures.
-For a while he was illustrating and designing the interiors of English traditional pubs in this country, and also, later, abroad,... notably Italy, France and Spain.
+He subsequently worked for about 30 years part-time for a variety of Architectural and Interior Design firms, whilst continuing to Paint, Draw, and make Sculptures.
+For a while he was illustrating and designing the interiors of English traditional pubs in this country***, and also, later, abroad,... notably Italy, France and Spain.
 He has also worked on interior refurbishments of the Law Society, and the Royal College Of Surgeons.

-Meanwhile he exhibited his work at many galleries in London,…in particular The Blackheath Gallery, Krane arts, the contemporary arts wing of Krane Kalman, also The Talent Store, Graffitti Gallery, Gagliardi Gallery, and, repeatedly, at The Horniman Museum, South London, and the Gloucester Gallery, Kensington, run by Joan Catlin, former Registrar of The Royal College Of Art, and to one of which exhibitions Sir Eduardo Paolozzi visited by invitation to see his work.
+Meanwhile he exhibited his work at many galleries in London,…in particular The Blackheath Gallery, Krane arts, the contemporary arts wing of Krane Kalman, also The Talent Store, Graffitti Gallery, Gagliardi Gallery, and, sculpture only, repeatedly at The Horniman Museum, South London.
+Also repeatedly at the Gloucester Gallery, Kensington, run by Joan Catlin, former Registrar of The Royal College Of Art, and to one of which exhibitions Sir Eduardo Paolozzi visited by invitation to see his work.

-Between 1990 and 1996 he opened and ran a gallery in East Dulwich, south London, ..'The Austen Pinkerton Gallery' , showing his own work.
+Between 1990 and 1996 he opened and ran a gallery in East Dulwich, south London, ..'The Austen Pinkerton Gallery' , showing only his own work.
 At this time he was commissioned to produce a series of illustrations for the Times Higher Educational Supplement.

 He has had numerous private commissions, most notably three very large installed paintings at No 36 Wharton Street, Islington, which began initially with a picture (one of a pair) for Major Sir Hamish Forbes, Secretary of the Order of St. John, serial prison camp escapee, and former resident of Colditz.
 When this picture was moved to a new house another was commissioned by the new owner. and the same again when that moved with it's owner.